This is the Blaum Bros. 12-Year Cask Strength Oldfangled Knotter Bourbon. And wow, that is a mouthful (no pun intended)!

 Appearance – almost a blood orange amber.
 This is definitely a barrel strength bourbon!

-Nose – the nose is initially very soft with light traces of alcohol, but it really opens up with time.
+Nose – the nose is initially very soft with light traces of ethanol, but it really opens up with time.
 It presents a nice balanced mix of caramel, baking spices, toasted oak, light peppercorn, and a bright fruit profile, consisting mainly of citrus and crisp green apple.

 Palate – this bourbon presents as creamy and smooth, with the heat you expect from a high-proof bourbon.
 There is definitely rye spice that remains throughout the sip, but it balances nicely with the high-proof and does not overpower the flavors of caramel, toasted oak, vanilla, and baking spices, particularly nutmeg and cinnamon.
 A little water obviously softens the burn on this bourbon and brings out additional sweetness of dried fig.